How to Install Arduino IDE on Ubuntu Linux

 This brief tutorial shows students and new users how to install Arduino IDE on Ubuntu 18.04 | 16.04.

-Arduino is a popular, open-source physical computing platform used to develop stand-alone interactive objects that interact and controls small electronic boards using sensors.
+Arduino is a popular, open-source physical computing platform to develop stand-alone interactive objects that interact and control small electronic boards using sensors.

 For more about Arduino, check out its homepage.